 The agenda of a regular meeting may be amended at the meeting upon affirmative vote of at least three (3) members.
 However, once the agenda for a special called meeting is posted or delivered to Board members and requesting media, it may only be amended when a new notice and reposting of the agenda, as amended, is completed prior to the twenty-four (24) hour period before the meeting as required by statute.

+Public Comment Period

+Each regular meeting shall include a public comment period of at least fifteen (15) minutes.
+Any Board rules and policies regarding conduct during school board meetings shall apply during the public comment period.1

 Reference:

+1KRS 160.270

 KRS 160.290